-The property was originally part of a land grant from none other than King George II to the Ogden brothers.
-It was known for a while as Seaside Park and purchased by a woman, Sarah Greene Jones, for $1250.
+The history books will give you the facts: The property was originally part of a land grant from King George II to the Ogden brothers.
+It was known as Seaside Park and was eventually purchased by Sarah Greene Jones for $1,250.

-Airlie is a testament to how one small act of Nature and human hands can evolve into something majestic and wonderful.
+Airlie Gardens, however, is much more.
+It is a testament to how one small act of nature nurtured by human hands can evolve into timeless, majestic beauty.

-Think about it.
-One day around the year 1545 an acorn falls on the ground and takes root.
-Almost with a sense of pre-ordained determination it survives, first years and then centuries.
-A multitude of seasons, animals, children, man, fires, and hurricanes cannot stop its evolution into the famous 468-year-old Airlie Oak we enjoy today.
-In its shade, lovers have shared a first kiss, couples have exchanged vows, and families enjoyed picnics.
+For example, look at the 468-year-old Airlie Oak.
+One day around the year 1545, an acorn falls on the ground and takes root.
+Almost with a sense of pre-ordained determination, it survives.
+First for years and then centuries.
+Many seasons, animals, children, men and women, fires, and hurricanes couldn’t stop its evolution into the famous oak we enjoy today.
+In its shade, lovers have shared their first kiss, couples have exchanged vows, and families enjoy picnics.

-This piece of land we enjoy today was built up during America’s Gilded Age and played host to high society and politicians.
-It came to be known as a “happy, beautiful, magical place” by many prominent families whose names you recognize on buildings, streets, neighborhoods and cities of New Hanover.
+Airlie Gardens was developed during America’s Gilded Age and played host to high society and politicians.
+It was known as a “happy, beautiful, magical place” by many prominent families whose names adorn buildings, streets, neighborhoods, and cities throughout New Hanover county.

-It changed hands a few times before reaching the Corbett family.
-When the gardens started to decline, rather than convert the land to a residential neighborhood, the New Hanover County Commissioners acquired the property in 1999 so the likes of you and I can enjoy the place where the rich and famous of past generations escaped the “many ails” of city life.
+When the gardens started to decline, the New Hanover County Commissioners acquired the property in 1999 to preserve it.
+So rather than another “cookie-cutter” neighborhood, we can enjoy the beautiful, magical place where gilded-age royalty went to escape the “many ails” of city life.

-Today, it’s still a respite from city life and the rush for consumption and consumerism.
-Students of all ages come here to learn about and appreciate our tidal creek, forest, and freshwater-lake ecosystems.
-The butterfly house stands as a place to admire graceful colors of nature floating from flower to flower.
-And, when children stand still long enough they may be rewarded with the wonder of a butterfly landing on their hand, shoulder, and head just long enough for them to stop, vacillate between delight and fear, and giggle playfully before flitting along after their newfound insect friend.
+Today, it’s still a respite from city life.
+Students of all ages come here to learn about and appreciate tidal creek, forest, and freshwater-lake ecosystems.
+You can admire the elegant colors of nature floating from flower to flower in the butterfly house.
+When children stand still long enough, they may be rewarded with a butterfly landing on their hand, shoulder, or head.
+It’s fun to watch their emotions dance between delight and fear and then giggle playfully before flitting after their newfound insect friend.

 Airlie Garden can be enjoyed year-round with a self-guided walking tour along well-defined paths.
-When visitors come during the annual Azalea Festival they enjoy all gardens in full bloom although there is plenty to see all year long.
+During the annual Azalea Festival, visitors experience the gardens in full bloom.
+However, there is plenty to see all year long.
 As the beloved Minnie Evans said, “There are 2,000 shades of green in God’s palette…” and it seems all of them can be found in Airlie Gardens.

-The Educator in the Garden Program and Bird Hikes are offered throughout each month for those seeking a more in-depth educational experience.
-Sometimes, it’s nice to have a guide to show you the treasures hiding in plain sight, surprises tucked around the next corner and within the nooks and crannies of this ever-changing wonderland.
+The Educator in the Garden Program and Bird Hikes are offered each month for those seeking a more in-depth educational experience.
+Sometimes, it’s nice to have a guide to show you treasures hiding in plain sight, surprises tucked around the next corner, and the mysteries living within the nooks and crannies of this ever-changing wonderland.

 When You Go to Airlie Gardens, Wilmington, NC: